KaverianDev/BatchChat/README.md

 ```

-next, you gotta make the file for the messages, just create a file named messages.txt

 now there's one last thing left to do. port fowarding.
 the default is port 3000, however at the start of the js code, theres a variable for the port, change that if you want to.